Akureyri (Iceland) | Hella (Iceland) | Husafell (Iceland) | Reykjavik (Iceland)

 Max 22.

-Signature Moment: Visit the University of Iceland's Research Center, Husavik.
-Arrival and Departure Transfer.
-Lava Centre with Volcanologist.
+Signature Moment: Lava Centre Visit with a Vulcanologist, HvolsvollurSignature Moment: Meet with a Marine Biologist at the University of Iceland's Research Center, Husavik.
+Arrival and Departure Transfers.
 Seljalandsfoss Waterfall Visit.
 Solheimajokul Glacier Hike.
 Gullfoss Waterfall Visit.
 Geysir Geothermal Field Visit.
 Greenhouse tour at Frieheimar.
 Guided walk at THingvellir National Park.
 Into the Glacier Tour.
 Guided Tour Viegelmir Lava Cave.
 Hraunfossar & Barnafoss Waterfalls Visit.
 Husafell Canyon Baths.
 Visit Glaumbaer Turf Museum.
 Visit Akureyri Botanical Garden.
 Whale-watching expedition from Husavik Harbor.
 Free time in Akureyri.
 Perlan Museum Visit.
+Engaging Discussions with the National Geographic Expert Throughout.
+Porterage at hotels and when getting on and off of vehicles.
+Tips are included for all activities, meals and porterage, except for your Expedition Leader and Expert.
 All transport between destinations and to/from included activities.

 Join a volcanologist for an exclusive tour of the Lava Centre's seismic exhibits, Travel by specialized vehicle to walk the illuminated ice tunnels deep inside Langjokull, Meet a researcher in Husavik to discuss whale conservation and sustainable fishing, Soak in secluded natural hot pools nestled in a remote volcanic canyon in Husafell, Enjoy the local flavours inside a geothermal greenhouse powered by renewable energy.